Public transport in Helsinki: Regional services

-The regional bus lines are today managed by HSL in similar manner to the management of the internal lines of Helsinki.
+The regional bus lines are currently managed by HSL in similar manner to the management of the internal lines of Helsinki.
 The regional lines are specially designed for moving people between important points in the metropolitan area and for the sole purpose of getting to downtown Helsinki.
 These lines tend to use the fastest possible way to get out of Helsinki, usually through motorways.

 Lines from southern Espoo terminate at Kampin keskus during peak hours only, the ones from central Espoo and western Vantaa terminate at Elielinaukio and the ones from northern Vantaa and Kerava terminate at Rautatientori.
 The last two mentioned are located next to the central railway station.
 Some lines from central Espoo terminate at Kamppi instead of Elielinaukio.

 The operating hours for regional lines are similar to those of internal lines, but the departures are often not as frequent.

 At most times, the line numbers are composed of three digits and occasionally a letter or two accompanying them.
 Two-number regional lines are rare, and thus far only two have been created: 39 Kamppi-Myyrmäki (replaced by trunk bus 30) and 74 Hakaniemi-Porttipuisto (IKEA).